aadi-joshi/saarthi/README.md

 **Transparency Deficits**: Citizens lack visibility into complaint resolution timelines, application statuses, and service level commitments, eroding trust in public service delivery.

-SUVIDHA addresses each of these challenges through thoughtful architectural decisions and implementation patterns detailed in the following sections.
+**Saarthi** addresses each of these challenges through thoughtful architectural decisions and implementation patterns detailed in the following sections.

 ---